Lplenka/Hostel_doors/README.md

 # Hostel_doors
-A web-app on MEAN stack
+A web-app build over MEAN stack  to ease up finding people in Hostel.